-As an embodied leadership coach for professional and executive women, I am often approached by clients who have no prior experience working with a coach.
+As an embodied leadership coach for professionals and executives, I am often approached by clients who have no prior experience working with a coach.
 One of the first questions they often ask is: how do I know if I’m ready?

 Just underneath their question, a second, more nagging question often sits: how do I know if coaching will be worth the financial investment?

-- You see the solution to the problems everyone complains about, but you aren’t being heard.
+- You see the solution to the problems everyone complains about, but you aren’t yet being heard.

 - You are tired of feeling stuck in a position that doesn’t quite fit.

-- You’ve just been promoted to an exciting new position that you know will stretch you.
+- You’ve just taken on an exciting new position that you know will stretch you.